-All Initial Teacher Training providers must ensure that entrants to both undergraduate and postgraduate Initial Teacher Training courses have met the Secretary of State's Requirements for physical and mental fitness to train to teach.
-All Initial Teacher Training students are required to complete a health declaration prior to entering the University.
+All Initial Teacher Training and Nursing and Allied Health providers must ensure that entrants to courses have met the Secretary of State's Requirements for physical and mental fitness.
+All successful Initial Teacher Training and Nursing and Allied Health students are required to complete a health declaration prior to entering the University.